- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 One of my absolute favorite Burlington VT bars has always been Vermont Pub & Brewery, or VPB, as it’s known to locals.
 Set right in a “quieter” area of downtown Burlington, it’s a great spot to grab drinks with friends or enjoy a first date.
 It’s always a good choice to bring visitors to the area.

-Not only is their cheap and delicious pub grub available (sweet potato fries, please), they have a reliable set of local brews that are always awesome.
+One of the best Burlington VT brew pubs (sweet potato fries, please), they have a reliable set of local brews that are always awesome.
 Among my faves are Handsome Mick’s Irish Stout and Forbidden Fruit, a delectable beer fermented with raspberries.
 Careful, that’s a strong one!

 The Best Bars in Burlington